SSWConsulting/SSW.Rules.Content/rules/avoid-spaces-and-empty-lines-at-the-start-of-character-columns/rule.md

 ---
+seoDescription: "Avoid spaces and empty lines at the start of character columns by handling whitespace in the middle-tier before it reaches the database."
 type: rule
 archivedreason:
 title: Data - Do you avoid spaces and empty lines at the start of character columns?